Law and Disorder (1958 film): Production

 Charles Crichton said "the producer was a clot of the first order, he didn't know what he was doing.
 I had to fight him all the time."
 Crichton says the producer cut out a sequence "without which the end of the film is pretty incomprehensible."

 Critical reception

 A. H. Weiler wrote in The New York Times: "Robert Morley contributes an outstanding performance as the stern judge who finds himself as much outside the law as within it.
 Although he never cracks a smile, chances are he will force a few on the customers.
 As a matter of fact, they should find most of the cheerful disorders in Law and Disorder irreverently funny and diverting".

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "An Ealing film in all but name, and not unworthy of the studio, if some way below their best."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "This is a smashing little comedy from the Lavender Hill Mob [1951] pairing of director Charles Crichton and co-writer T.E.B.
+Clarke.
+Michael Redgrave is on sparkling form as a minor league crook whose detentions at Her Majesty's pleasure are explained away to his son as missionary excursions to Africa.
+The plot slows slightly after the son becomes judge Robert Morley's assistant and Redgrave slips into retirement."

+British film critic Leslie Halliwell said: "Amusing, well-pointed caper on sub-Ealing lines."

 The TV Guide review stated it had "a tight screenplay, with not a word wasted, and sharp acting by some of England's best characters.
 This is a good example of the 1950s Brit-coms and there is so much joy in watching Morley acting with Redgrave that it seems a shame a series of films weren't made with these two characters pitted against each other."